jacob-8/svelte-markdown-email/src/routes/newsletters/updates/Update1.md

+---
+tracking_code: christmas
+---

 # Exiting news

 Hi John!

-Here's some text written in Markdown.
-It will be converted to HTML when rendered.
+Here's some text written in **Markdown**.
+It will be *converted* to HTML when rendered.